 - Pillow Rapid is without a doubt one of the most FUN rapids on Earth!

-My list continues on, but I will keep it short.
+My list of things I’ll never forget about my first time on the Gauley River continues on, but I will keep it short.
 Really the point is the Gauley River has a lot of hype- it really does.
 BUT, the Gauley doesn’t disappoint anyone that really gets whitewater.
 It’s a respected river and fully deserves all the respect it gets, but the Gauley has a vibe and fun quality few class V rivers posses.
 It’s hard to argue that it may not be the most fun class V whitewater on the planet!